azavaxhuman/ESSL/README.md

 # What is VESSL?
-VESSL ( Very Easy SSL ) is a fork of the version of ESSL that, in addition to the advantages of the original version, its problems have been resolved and brief but important features have been added to it.
+VESSL ( Very Easy SSL ) forked from [ESSL](https://github.com/erfjab/ESSL) , in addition to the advantages of the original version, its problems have been resolved and brief but important features have been added to it.

 ### Future's:
 - Single domain ssl (sub.domain.com)